amfz/amfz.github.io/index.md

 layout: postLayout.njk
 ---

-i'm A, and this site is under (re-)construction.
+I'm A, and this is where I post work-related things when it occurs to me